groupme/em-apn/README.md

 Apple enforces a limit of __256 bytes__ for the __entire payload__.

-We raise an `EM::APN::Notification::PayloadTooLarge` exception.
+If you attempt to deliver a notification that exceeds that limit, the library will raise an `EM::APN::Notification::PayloadTooLarge` exception.

-How you truncate your payloads is up to you.
-Be especially careful when dealing with multi-byte data.

-## TODO ##

- * Support the feedback API for dead tokens
+To prevent that from happening, you can call `#truncate_alert!` on the notification.

+    notification = EM::APN::Notification.new(...)
+    notification.truncate_alert!
+    client.deliver(notification)

 ## Inspiration ##